Colloidal silver supplements: Are they safe?

-Colloidal silver isn't considered safe or effective for any of the health claims manufacturers make.
-Silver has no known purpose in the body.
-Nor is it an essential mineral, as some sellers of silver products claim.
+Taking colloidal silver by mouth is not thought to be safe or effective for any of the health claims that many manufacturers make.
+Silver is not an essential mineral, as some sellers of silver products say.

-Colloidal silver products are made of tiny silver particles suspended in a liquid — the same type of precious metal used in jewelry, dental fillings, silverware and other consumer goods.
+Colloidal silver products are made of tiny silver bits that float in a liquid.
+This is the same type of precious metal used in jewelry, dental fillings and silverware.

-Colloidal silver products are usually marketed as dietary supplements that are taken by mouth.
-Colloidal silver products also come in forms to be injected or applied to the skin.
+Colloidal silver products are often marketed as dietary supplements to take by mouth.
+These products also come in forms to use on the skin.

-Manufacturers of colloidal silver products often claim that they are cure-alls, boosting your immune system, fighting bacteria and viruses, and treating cancer, HIV/AIDS, shingles, herpes, eye ailments and prostatitis.
+Manufacturers of colloidal silver products often say that their products are cure-alls.
+Some claim these products can improve your immune system and fight bacteria and viruses.
+And they say these products can treat cancer, HIV/AIDS, COVID-19, shingles, herpes, acne, eye diseases and prostatitis.

-However, no sound scientific studies to evaluate these health claims have been published in reputable medical journals.
-In fact, the Food and Drug Administration has taken action against some manufacturers of colloidal silver products for making unproven health claims.
+But little research has been done to study these health claims.
+In fact, the U.S. Food and Drug Administration has acted against some manufacturers of colloidal silver products for making unproven health claims.

-It's not clear how much colloidal silver may be harmful, but it can build up in your body's tissues over months or years.
-Most commonly, this results in argyria (ahr-JIR-e-uh), a blue-gray discoloration of your skin, eyes, internal organs, nails and gums.
-While argyria doesn't usually pose a serious health problem, it can be a cosmetic concern because it doesn't go away when you stop taking silver products.
+It's not clear how much colloidal silver you can take before it may be harmful.
+But it can build up in your body's tissues over months or years.
+This can lead to a blue-gray tint on your skin, eyes, organs, nails and gums.
+This condition is called argyria (ahr-JIR-e-uh).
+Argyria does not typically cause a major health problem.
+But it can be a cosmetic concern because it does not go away when you stop taking silver products.

-Rarely, excessive doses of colloidal silver can cause possibly irreversible serious health problems, including kidney damage and neurological problems such as seizures.
+In rare cases, too many doses of colloidal silver can cause long-lasting severe health problems, such as kidney damage and seizures.